-The practicum (EDUC 698) is an eight-week course designed for candidates who are pursuing a degree in the field of education but are not seeking state licensure.
+The practicum (EDEC 698) is an eight-week course designed for candidates who are pursuing a degree in the field of education but are not seeking state licensure.

 The practicum must be completed in a preschool setting (with three- and four-year-olds) in a public school or an accredited nonpublic school.
 The candidate must have at least 45 instructional hours in these areas.